thenoseman/vim_config/README.markdown

 My configuration is based on [duwanis](https://github.com/duwanis/vim_config) work.

+Clone this repository to your HD and don't forget to `git submodule init && git submodule update` to make it work.
 Call `relink_dotfiles_to_home` to link `.vim` and `.vimrc` to your home directory.

 # Added non-plugin features